mattmc3/up.fish/README.md

 You can also get the path that `up` will produce by using `upp` (up path).
-This lets you type simple commands like `ls (upp 4)` instead of `cd ../../../..`.
+This lets you type simple commands like `ls (upp 4)` instead of `ls ../../../..`.

-This is the best kind of `up`, where all dogs can talk and Ellie and Carl live on together.
+This is the best kind of `up`, where all dogs can talk, and there's no sickness, and couples can live happily ever after running commands in the fish shell.

 ## Commands